ansible/ansiconv/README.md

 # ansiconv

-Converts ANSI coded text and converts it to either plain text or to HTML.
+A Python module for converting ANSI coded text and converts it to either plain text or HTML.

 ## Installing